faust64/highwaytohell/README.md

    a timestamp and wether login succeeded or failed
  * nspools: inventory of ns pools
  * zones: zones inventory and global settings, mapped to their owner and nspool
- * records: DNS records definitions, mapped to their zone FIXME
+ * records: DNS records definitions, mapped to their zone
  * checks: health checks definitions, mapped to their zone
  * checkhistory: health checks history, mapped to a check
+ * notifications: a collection of conditions and target to notify, when service health changes, mapped to a check
  * dnsseckeys: storing base64-encoded ZSK & KSK keys, mapped to a ZSK & KSK key names, as listed in the zones table
  * signedzones: storing base64-encoded DNSSEC zones, once they're signed, for